How to do Mule Deployment with Maven and Jenkins Pipeline

 We may have different environments available for deploying our application.
 It is even possible that, you have a mix of Local Standalone Server and CloudHub approach.

-So, Instead of configuring our pom.xml for a single environment, we will use a Maven parent POM approach.
+for a single environment, we will use a Maven parent POM approach.
 We will define a Maven Parent POM and add a Maven Profile for each of our target environments.

 The full parent POM is available on the Github here.
-Configuration parameters are available as properties, and with default values where applicable.
+Configuration parameters are available as properties , and with default values where applicable.

 Below profile will help us deploying to local mule server -